Atabany/InstaBosta-Task-iOS/README.md

 #### - InstaBosta
 The App's main target.
 Gots the app logic, coordinators...
 #### - InstaBostaTests
-A simple tests target for WallaMarvelAPI as a sample.
+A simple tests target for InstaBostaTests as a sample.

 ## App Structure
 The app uses a MVVM pattern with RxSwift and  Coordinator, but not being 100% faithful because it was built with Layered Architecture in mind.